 As of today, the Tender Offeror is a wholly-owned subsidiary of Kalon J Group Holdings Co., Ltd. (the "Offeror Parent Company"), all of whose outstanding shares are indirectly held by investment funds advised by certain subsidiaries of CVC Capital Partners plc (CVC Capital Partners plc and its subsidiary undertakings collectively referred to as "CVC", and funds advised by subsidiaries of CVC Capital Partners plc referred to as "CVC Funds") or their General Partners.
 The Tender Offeror is a stock company (kabushiki kaisha) established on July 23, 2025, for the principal purpose of holding the Company Shares and controlling and managing the Company's business activities.
-As of today, none of CVC, CVC Funds, the Offeror Parent Company or the Tender Offeror owns any of the Company Shares.
+As of today, none of CVC, CVC Funds, the Offeror Parent Company, or the Tender Offeror owns any of the Company Shares.

 CVC is an international private markets firm (i.e., an investment firm investing mainly in unlisted shares).
 Founded in 1981, CVC has 30 offices worldwide and total assets under management of approximately 202 billion euros (approximately 35 trillion yen) as of June 2025.
 As of June 2025, CVC Funds' investments in unlisted shares currently comprise more than 140 companies globally, which together, as of June 2025, employ over 600,000 people and have a combined turnover of approximately 168 billion euros (approximately 30 trillion yen).
 CVC, as a private markets firm having a pan-regional office network in Asia, has been active in the region since 1999.
 CVC opened its office in Japan in 2003 and as of August 2025, CVC Funds have made 14 investments in Japan.
-Specifically, in Japan, CVC Funds have invested in companies including TechnoPro, Inc., ARTERIA Networks Corporation, HITOWA Holdings Co., Ltd., Riraku Co., Ltd., FineToday Holdings Co., Ltd., Trygroup Inc., SOGO MEDICAL GROUP CO., LTD., and Macromill, Inc.

-Subject to the satisfaction of the Conditions Precedent or their waiver by the Tender Offeror, the Tender Offeror has decided to implement the Tender Offer as part of a series of transactions to take the Company Shares private (the "Transactions") by acquiring all of the Company Shares (including the Company's restricted shares granted to the directors of the Company (excluding outside directors; the "Company's Directors") and executive officers of the Company who do not concurrently serve as the Company's directors (including CxOs who do not concurrently serve as the Company's directors as of today) as restricted stock compensation (the "Restricted Shares"), but excluding the treasury shares held by the Company and the Shares Agreed Not to Be Tendered (defined below); the same applies hereinafter) listed on the Prime Market of the Tokyo Stock Exchange (the "TSE"; when referring to the Prime Market thereof, the "TSE Prime Market").
+Specifically, in Japan, CVC Funds have invested in companies including TechnoPro, Inc., ARTERIA Networks Corporation, HITOWA Holdings Co., Ltd., Riraku Co., Ltd., FineToday Holdings Co., Ltd., Trygroup Inc., SOGO MEDICAL GROUP CO., LTD., and Macromill, Inc. As announced in the "Notice Regarding Scheduled Commencement of Tender Offer for Shares Certificates, Etc. of Mandom Corporation (Securities Code: 4917)" (the "Tender Offeror's Press Release Dated September 10, 2025") published by the Tender Offeror on September 10, 2025, subject to the satisfaction of certain conditions (Note 1) (the "Conditions Precedent"), including the completion of, or reasonable expectation of completion of, the acquisition of the permits and authorization, etc. under competition laws in Japan and Vietnam (the "Clearance"), or their waiver by the Tender Offeror, the Tender Offeror decided to commence the Tender Offer as part of a series of transactions to take the Company Shares private (the "Transactions") by acquiring all of the Company Shares (including the Company's restricted shares granted to the directors of the Company (excluding outside directors; the "Company's Directors") and the executive officers of the Company who do not concurrently serve as the Company's directors (including CxOs who do not concurrently serve as the Company's directors) as of September 10, 2025 as restricted stock compensation (the "Restricted Shares"), but excluding the treasury shares held by the Company and the Shares Agreed Not to Be Tendered (defined below); the same applies hereinafter) listed on the Prime Market of the Tokyo Stock Exchange (the "TSE"; when referring to the Prime Market thereof, the "TSE Prime Market"), and the Tender Offeror aimed to commence the Tender Offer around late September 2025.